Understanding African American and non-African American eGFR laboratory results

-Measured GFR is the best way to report kidney function, but this is too complicated for routine medical care.
-Race is used to estimate glomerular filtration rate (eGFR), which is based on a blood test that checks how well the kidneys are working.
-Age and sex are also used with race to estimate GFR.
-Studies have suggested that using race can make the eGFR more accurate compared to the true most accurate measured GFR.
-However, the use of race in measuring eGFR has been a subject of debate.
-Race is not a biological concept, but a social concept.
-Using race in calculating eGFR does not account for the diversity within communities of color.
-Also, people who identify as multiracial might not want to be put in a single category of race.
+The use of race in calculating eGFR has been a subject of debate.
+Race is not a biological concept, but a social construct.
+Using race as a factor for calculating eGFR does not account for the diversity within communities of color.
+Also, people who self-identify as multiracial might not want to be put in a single racial bucket.

 - Confirming that kidney function is normal for a potential living kidney donor